-My first Great 8 Dinner was back in 1999 with a Cinco de Mayo theme.
+My first Great 8 Dinner was back in 1999 with a Cinco de Mayo dinner party theme.
 Below are wonderful memories and our recipes that we still make today!

 Excited to start the planning I knew that after picking the theme, I needed to figure out the menu.
-The menu needed to be decided in order to include with the invitation what dish each couple was assigned to bring.
+The menu needed to be decided in order to include it with the invitation letting each couple know their assigned dish to bring.

 Of course we would start the evening with margaritas!

 My mother-in-law had given me a recipe for a salad that I had served several times.
 The Papaya and Avocado Salad with Papaya Seed Dressing was a perfect fresh start to our dinner.

 I experimented with a new recipe (wasn’t I brave!).
 A Pork Tenderloin Adobo was our main course.
 The adobo paste gives the pork a great flavor!

 I asked Jurga to bring Arroz Verde which was so delicious.
 A perfect side for any meal!
 This rice is baked instead of prepared on the stove.
 Super easy!